bilalj777/Power-BI-Projects/README.md

 ## Dashboard Preview
 (Add screenshots in /screenshots and link here)

 ## Skills Demonstrated
 - Dimensional data modeling

+# Power Automate — SharePoint Ticket Completion Notifications

+## Overview
+This project implements a Power Automate workflow that sends automatic Microsoft Teams notifications to managers when a task ticket in a SharePoint project board is moved to the **Done** status.

+The automation improves visibility of completed work and reduces the need for manual status tracking.

+## Business Value
+- Real-time notification when tickets are completed
+- Faster manager awareness and follow-up
+- Reduced manual checking of project boards
+- Improved workflow transparency
+- Supports KPI tracking and reporting processes

+## Solution Summary
+A Power Automate flow monitors a SharePoint ticket list and triggers a Teams notification whenever a ticket is marked as completed.
+The message includes the ticket name and a direct link to the item.

+This automation is used alongside a Power BI project management dashboard built on the same SharePoint data source.

+## Tools Used
+- Microsoft Power Automate
+- SharePoint Online
+- Microsoft Teams
+- Power Platform connectors

+## Skills Demonstrated
+- Business process automation
+- Event-driven workflows
+- Power Platform integration
+- Operational efficiency improvement

+## Author
+Bilal El Janoudi— Power BI & Power Platform Projects

 - Time intelligence DAX
 - Sales performance analytics
 - Geographic analysis